 - AF drinks should replace alcoholic ones, not add to your total intake

 The maths is straightforward.
+When you look at calories in alcohol vs alcohol-free, the weekly difference is dramatic.
 If you drink six pints a week, that's about 1,300 calories.
 Swap to AF equivalents and you're looking at 400-500 calories instead.
 That 800-calorie weekly deficit adds up to roughly 0.5kg of fat loss per month, on top of all the metabolic benefits of not suppressing fat oxidation every time you drink.

-Your body has been quietly adding up the calories you never counted.
+Whether you're committing to regular drink-free days or exploring other ways to cut back, the calorie savings start immediately.
+Your body has been quietly adding up the alcohol calories you never counted.
 Give it a month off and it will show you the receipt.